 - Indoor air quality equipment like air filters and air purification systems

-A few become HVAC-R technicians, which means they also work with refrigeration.
+A few become HVAC-R technicians, and they are further trained to provide refrigeration.

 Is There a Shortage of HVAC Technicians?